Economic impact of the COVID-19 pandemic: Israel

 At its peak, Israel was one of the world's worst hit countries from the COVID-19 pandemic.
 By 1 April 2020, the national unemployment rate had reached 24.4 percent.
 In the month of March alone, more than 844,000 individuals applied for unemployment benefits—90% of whom had been placed on unpaid leave due to the pandemic.
-Following the world's fastest and most successful vaccination campaigns by far using the Pfizer-BioNTech jab, Israel currently issues 'green passports' for individuals who have received their 2nd vaccine dose; which allow indefinite access to many places and amenities formerly only accessible to those with a negative COVID-19 test result.
+Following a successful vaccination campaign, Israel currently issues 'green passports' for individuals who have received their 2nd vaccine dose; which allow indefinite access to many places and amenities formerly only accessible to those with a negative COVID-19 test result.
 The subsequent low-infection rates have eased restrictions and the economic tension in the country.

-As of 29 March 2021; 5,227,689 Israelis have received at least 1 dose of the vaccine, out of which 4,739,694 have had 2 doses.

 On 30 March 2020, Prime Minister Netanyahu announced an economic rescue package totaling 80 billion shekels ($22 billion), saying that was 6% of the country's GDP.
 The money will be allocated to health care (10 billion₪); welfare and unemployment (30 billion₪) aid for small and large businesses (32 billion₪), and to financial stimulus (8 billion₪).

 Israel agreed to pay Russia to send Russian-made Sputnik V vaccine doses to Syria as part of a Russia-mediated prisoner swap agreement.

 In 2020, Israel's economy shrank by 2.4%, following 3.4% and 3.5% growth in 2019 and 2018 respectively.
 This is considerably below the Euro-bloc where the economy shrank by 5%.